pnappa/social-minefield/README.md

   - Is right clicking possible for clickjacked squares?
 Maybe something exploiting blurring, idk.
 This might trigger the iframe click code?
     - Maybe let's pop up a modal on the user's first attempt at right clicking (this will only work on the non-clickjacked squares), to hopefully scare them off doing it.
     - Big warning saying not too.
- - [ ] Ability to generate a random game.
+ - [x] Ability to generate a random game.
 I think it'll be very difficult to make minesweeper play like the legit version, which generates a board upon revealing the first square (to guarantee the first square isn't a failure).
   - What we'll need to do, is to get them to click a square, wherein we redirect to a page with that revealed.
   - Alternatively we can capture all clicks with an over the top div(?), and use flex-box ordering to reshuffle around the elements.
 There's probably some maths to involve it.
 We cannot move the iframes around the DOM without them resetting (which could be detected by FB maybe).
- - [ ] Add random mine facts during the game, which should distract them
+ - [ ] ~Add random mine facts during the game, which should distract them~
   - The rat that demines
   - Canaries don't like mines, yada yada yada
  - [x] Add a flag placer.
 It's not possible to place flags because right click isn't handled.
   - The way I imagine this working, is that you click a toggle to change which mode you're in.
   - Then when in that mode, left clicking will place a flag.
 Clicking the toggle again returns you to regular mode.
   - I don't want it to automatically re-enter the game mode after placing a single flag, as it's easy to accidentally click on a mine if you didn't know that it only activated once.
- - [ ] Add some styling to make it preeeetty.
+ - [x] Add some styling to make it preeeetty.
   - [ ] Optimise opensans font - we probably will only need semi-bold and regular weights, so as to strip down the font.
   - Also consider limiting the range. https://web.dev/articles/reduce-webfont-size#unicode-range_subsetting
-    - I switched to using sans serif (default browser font).

 ## Experiments with the Like Button
 So, if you insert an iframe with the following code: